-2.43 CAR PLATFORM: PASSENGER/SERVICE ELEVATORS
+2.37 CAR PLATFORM: PASSENGER/SERVICE ELEVATORS

-- A. The platform must be designed to withstand the forces developed under loading class specified.
-Provide car entrance with new stainless-steel sill with machined or extruded door guide grooves and recessed for platform guard.
-Cover underside and all exposed edges of wood filled platform with sheet metal of not less than 26-gauge, with all exposed joints and edges folded under.
+- A. The platform must be designed to withstand the forces developed under the loading class specified.
+Provide car entrance with new stainless-steel sill with machined or extruded guide grooves and recessed- for platform guard.
+Cover underside and all exposed edges of wood filled platform with sheet metal of not less than 27-gauge, with all exposed joints and edges folded under.
 Fire resistant paint is not acceptable.
 Platform must have flexible composition flooring not less than 3 mm (.125 in.) thick.
 For color, see Section 09 06 00, SCHEDULE FOR FINISHES.
 Adhesive material must be type recommended by manufacturer of flooring.
-Lay flooring flush with threshold plate and base. - B. Provide a platform guard (toe guard) of not less than 12-guage sheetsteel on the entrance side, extend 75 mm (3 in.) beyond each side of entrance jamb.
+Lay flooring flush with threshold plate and base. - B. Provide a platform guard (toe guard) of not less than 12-guage sheet-steel on the entrance side, extend 76 mm (3 in.) beyond each side of entrance jamb.
 Securely brace platform guard to car platform and bevel bottom edge at a 60-75-degree angle from horizontal.
-Square platform sill with the hoistway sills to provide clearance that shall not exceed 32 mm (1.25 in.). - C. Provide new isolation pads between the platform and platform frame.
+Install platform in the hoistway, so that the clearance between front edge and landing threshold must not exceed 32 mm (1.25 in.). - C. Provide new isolation pads between the platform and platform frame, where needed.
 Use approved rubber pads or other approved material. - D. Provide adjustable diagonal brace rods to hold platform firmly within car suspension frame. - E. Balance car front to back and side to side.
 Provide balancing frame and weights, properly located, to achieve the required true balance. - F. Provide a bonding wire between frame and platform.

-SPEC WRITER NOTE: Cab interior is a basic design and can be modified to suit different building uses.
+SPEC WRITER NOTE: Use 2.38 or 2.38 Alternate and delete the other.
+Cab interior is a basic design and can be modified to suit different building uses.

-2.44 CAR ENCLOSURE: PASSENGER/SERVICE ELEVATORS
+2.38 CAR ENCLOSURE: PASSENGER/SERVICE ELEVATORS